axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-syslog-ng/_index.md

 | Type:    | hostname or IP address |
 | Default: | 127.0.0.1              |

-*Description:* The hostname or IP address of the `syslog-ng` server.
+*Description:* The hostname or IP address of the AxoSyslog server.

 {{% include-headless "chunk/option-so-broadcast.md" %}}